+Preventing unhealthy and abusive relationships starts with education.
 We need your help to promote safe and healthy relationships everywhere!
-Your support brings us closer to ensuring every young person is aware of dating violence and knows how to prevent and end it.
+When you actively support education and laws that protect young people against dating violence, you bring us closer to ending it.
 Here are ways you can help end dating abuse right now:

 If you or someone you know is experiencing abusive behaviors, our 24 hours a day, 7 days a week hotline partnership with loveisrespect and the National Domestic Violence Hotline is always available.
 Call 1-866-331-9474, or text "loveis" to 22522.

 The best way to promote healthy relationships is to start talking about them.
 Introduce your middle school or high school to Start Talking, a new dating violence prevention curriculum.
 For more info, contact firstname.lastname@example.org.

 5. Join the Love Is Not Abuse Coalition

 Join the Love Is Not Abuse coalition, our national grassroots coalition of advocates for dating abuse education.